movementlabsxyz/movement-docs/docs/devs/indexing.md

 # Indexers

-The Movement Indexer is a GraphQL API you can use to retrive aggregate data, historical data, and data that might be hard to get from the simpler full node API.
+The Movement Indexer is a GraphQL API you can use to retrieve aggregate data, historical data, and data that might be hard to get from the simpler full node API.

 | Service          | URL                                                                    |
 |------------------|------------------------------------------------------------------------|